 Changes to Data Protection because of the GDPR

-The GDPR (General Data Protection Regulation) comes into effect from 25th May 2018.
-These new rules will require credit reference agencies to follow certain guidelines on handling the data of both individuals and businesses.
-From this date, consumers will have more say about what companies can do with their personal data.
-Also, there will be tougher fines for non-compliance.
+The GDPR (General Data Protection Regulation) came into effect on 25th May 2018.
+These rules require credit reference agencies to follow certain guidelines on handling the data of both individuals and businesses.
+Since then, consumers have had more say about what companies can do with their personal data.
+Also, there are tougher fines for non-compliance.

 The use of your financial data for marketing